Naereen/web-sphinx/sublimetext.en.rst

 About Sublime Text 3
 ^^^^^^^^^^^^^^^^^^^^
 The official website is `www.SublimeText.com/3 <http://www.sublimetext.com/3>`_.
-My article focuses on version 3 of Sublime Text.
+My article focuses on version 3 of Sublime Text (currently, version 3.083, *released the 26th of March 2015*).

 .. warning:: Live dangerously :) ?